mwiecksosa/mwiecksosa.github.io/index.md

 I work on nonstationary time series analysis.
 I am inspired by many topics in statistics and machine learning, notably high-dimensional statistics, nonparametric estimation, causal inference, deep learning, and online learning.
 I am especially interested in the connections between causality, forecasting, and control.

 **Working Papers**
-1. Conditional Independence Testing in the Presence of Temporal Correlation and Nonstationarity (with M. Haddad and A. Ramdas). *In progress.*
+1. Conditional independence testing with a single realization of a nonstationary nonlinear process (with M. Haddad and A. Ramdas). *In progress.*
 - Summary: We introduce a general framework for conditional independence testing that is robust to both nonstationarity and temporal dependence.
 The key technical ingredients are time-varying regression estimation, time-varying covariance estimation, and a distribution-uniform strong Gaussian approximation for nonstationary time series.
-2. Identifying Auxiliary Indicators in Unstable Environments (with M. Haddad and A. Ramdas). *In progress.*
+2. “Identifying relevant forecasting signals in unstable environments (with M. Haddad and A. Ramdas). *In progress.*
 - Summary: We develop a method for detecting new forecasting signals that can be used with nonstationary nonlinear time series.
 3. Simulation-Based Inference for Models of Complex Temporal Systems (with C. Shalizi). *In progress.*
 - Summary: We propose a method for inferring the parameters of analytically intractable models of complex temporal systems, drawing from nonstationary nonlinear time series theory.